 From these records it is clear that the Warners did not immigrate in the first half of the 1880s and that Samuel was not born in Baltimore as is widely stated.
 United States Federal censuses are particularly unreliable sources for accurate immigration dates.
 The 1910 census appears very unreliable by giving the dates of 1898 and 1899.
 The 1894 date for the arrival in the United States of the two sons born in Canada is reasonable.
 If 1898 and 1899 are changed to 1888 and 1889, it would allow for all the children down to Rose to be born in Russia before the family immigrated, which other evidence indicates.

 It would help to know under exactly what circumstances the passenger list was made.
 It seems unlikely the final documents presented to customs houses were made at the time information about the passengers were taken on the ship, given their condition and neatness.
 They appear to be transcriptions, likely made before the ship docked at its destination.
 It's also possible that the person taking the information was not the same as the one making the final list.
 Anything like phonetic interpretations, misunderstandings or information left out when the passengers were questioned would then be settled one way or another on the final list.
 The cryptic "Pere" was not obviously male or female as most other given names would indicate, yet a gender had to be indicated.
 The original notes may have said age 31, but it also looked like 37.
-Not having an occupation noted for this supposed male in the original notes, peddler was chosen arbitrarily.
-As noted above, German passenger lists used "peddler" to cover a wide range of occupations, even when the passenger clearly was capable of giving more specific information.
-In Benjamin's case, shoemaker.
+Not having an occupation noted for this supposed male in the original notes, peddler may have been chosen arbitrarily rather than have the occupation left blank.
+German passenger lists used "peddler" to cover a wide range of occupations, even when the passenger clearly was capable of giving more specific information.
+There were various "peddlers" who traveled with Benjamin from Hamburg who have more specific occupations noted on the passenger list from Liverpool to Baltimore.
 Passenger lists are known to have mistakes, especially those in the 19th century involving large numbers of poor immigrants speaking different languages and from diverse cultures.
 If this was the case with "Pere Urnsal," the extent of the mistakes, while atypical, aren't out of the realm of reason.

 Summary of proposed corrections to the accepted early history of the Benjamin Warner family

-The Warner brothers of the motion picture industry
+The Russian-born Warner brothers of the motion picture industry

-Albert Warner, original name perhaps Abraham Wonsal, born in the Russian Empire, probably in the town of Krasnoshiltz, 23 July 1883.(12)
+Albert Warner, called Abraham in childhood, original name perhaps Abraham Wonsal, born in the Russian Empire, probably in the town of Krasnoshiltz, 23 July 1883.(13)

 1. Prominent among them are: Bob Thomas, Clown Prince of Hollywood: The Antic Life and Times of Jack L. Warner, (McGraw-Hill Publishing Company, New York:1990); Cass Sperling, Cork Millner, Jack Warner, Hollywood be thy Name, the Warner Brothers Story (University Press of Kentucky:1998); Michael Freedland, The Warner Brothers (Harrap:1983).